ITPNYU/ICM-2018/weeks/02_animation.md

 * `setup()`, `draw()`, and other events: `mousePressed()`, etc.

 ## Variation

+*The videos in this section were created ~2 years ago.
+They use different editors for p5.js.
+All of the concepts should still apply, however, there are some minor changes.
+Most notably in JavaScript `let` is now the preferred way to declare a variable over `var`.
+If you would like to learn more about this you can [watch this video about let vs var](https://youtu.be/q8SHaDQdul0).*

 * Animation using built-in variables
   * [video 2.1: Variables in p5.js (mouseX, mouseY)](https://www.youtube.com/watch?v=RnS0YNuLfQQ&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=5)
 * User defined variables